top of page

 Personal competencies

-• Willingness to learn new things – digitalization and digital transformation are associated with change and the application of new tools.
+• Willingness to learn new things – digitalization and digital transformation are associated with the change and application of new tools.

 • Emotional intelligence – digitalization and digital transformation are associated with change, and as we discussed earlier, this leads to resistance.
 The ability to understand the nature of fear and resistance is one of the keys to success.

-• Creativity - the ability to formulate non-standard ideas, move away from traditional thinking patterns, quickly find a way out of difficult situations, using unconventional approaches - sometimes allows you to build entire business processes on free tools and services.
+• Creativity – the ability to formulate non-standard ideas, move away from traditional thinking patterns, quickly find a way out of difficult situations using unconventional approaches sometimes allows you to build entire business processes on free tools and services.

 Digital competencies